 SUD prevention/treatment providers should have a cultural competency policy and documentation of staff training on cultural competency available to MSHN for review.
-Service/support/treatment plans and discharge plans must incorporate the natural supports and strengths specific to the racial and ethnic background of the consumer, family, community, Deleted: will be
+Service/support/treatment plans and discharge plans must incorporate the natural supports and strengths specific to the racial and ethnic background of the consumer, family, community, faith-based, and self-help resources.
+Prevention, education and outreach efforts should include linkages with racial, ethnic, and cultural organizations throughout the community.